Dawid-Kwasowski/Dawid-Kwasowski/README.md

 ![image](https://github.com/user-attachments/assets/771a5235-4763-4b28-8997-e30e66cd2572)

-- 🌱 I’m currently learning the Nuxt Framework to make full-stack web apps and websites with confidence.
+- 🌱 I’m currently learning AWS
 - 🎯 My next target to learn will be earn more knowledge about mobile technologies.
 - 📫 How to reach me: dawidkwasowski@gmail.com
 <!--